ParkerBywater47/ParkerBywater47.github.io/software_manual/LU_solver.md

 **Author:** Parker Bywater

 **Language:** C++.
-Get your g++ ready.
+Pick your favorite compiler (probably g++).

 **Description/Purpose:** This routine solves a square system of linear equations using the LU-factorization of the coeffecient matrix.

-**Input:** Lower triangular matrix, upper triangular matrix, right-hand side vector b, an array, x, to store the solution, and the dimension of the matrix.
+**Input:** Lower and upper triangular matrices, a vector to solve for, a memory location to store the solution, and the dimension of the matrix.

 **Output:** This routine writes the solution of the system to the parameter 'x[]'.

-**Implementation/Code:** The following is the code for LU\_solver
+**Implementation/Code:** The following is the code for LU\_solver.
 ```C++
 using namespace std;